 - Take time out from social media.
 Being a blogger and also hopefully working in social media management, I am glued to my phone all day.
 I’m sure that a lot of people reading this are too.
 I find that I get so overwhelmed with all the notifications, Instagram Stories, and Facebook posts.
 I have to remind myself what value I am gaining by constantly being on my phone, it’s just making me feel that I should also be doing these things.
 So everyday I try to have a break from my phone.

 - Rest and relax as much as you can.
-In my case this is all that I have done for the last week, and I can see its benefits.
 We are such busy people especially if we are looking after small children and not sleeping much.
 It’s ok to spend time sitting on the sofa watching TV or to want a lie-in at the weekend.
 I think we need to remember all the effort we’ve put in and therefore we are entitled to a break every now and again.

 - Do something for you.
 This pretty much sums up all the above points, but you should do something for you.
 Do something that makes you happy and benefits you.
 Do something that makes you smile.
 It could be anything.
 For me that’s going to events and starting to work with new brands, as that what’s important for me at the moment.